 On behalf of RCUK, the Research Information Network has completed a report on policies and procedures adopted by universities in implementing RCUK open access (OA) requirements.

 It is hoped that the findings and recommendations point to some useful lessons for the sector as a whole; and that the experiences presented in the report will provide valuable pointers to further action for the benefit of individual universities, RCUK, and the sector as a whole.

-The Research Dissemination Committee produced position statement on Journal Content Mining that calls for stakeholders to take a pioneering lead in this area.
+The RSB produced position statement on Journal Content Mining that calls for stakeholders to take a pioneering lead in this area.
 We therefore welcome the development of Crossref's 'Prospect' service which enables a Common Application Programming Interface (API) and License Registry that allows researchers to easily harvest content for text and data mining analysis using a standard API across all publishers.

 As open access policies develop around the world, authors will increasingly need to comply with mandates regarding copyright.
 Since this can be difficult to navigate, the Research Dissemination Committee has produced a paper explaining the different types of ‘Creative Commons licenses’, a type of copyright license that is suitable for open access articles: Creative Commons licences; Society of Biology Guidelines for Authors and Users.

 Creative Commons is distinct from research funding and globally applicable; however it is explained in this paper with regards to UK funded research.

 This paper is intended to be shared widely and to facilitate internationally collaborative research articles.
 Please circulate the document to colleagues.